cloudfoundry/community/toc/rfc/rfc-draft-add-support-for-file-based-service-binding.md

 ### App Runtime Interfaces WG

 Cloud Controller should be extended with an App Feature to activate the new file base Service Binding option.
-If the file-based service binding feature is active the Cloud Controller should generate a Run action, which configures the `VCAP_SERVICES` content to be stored as tmpfs file in the application container instead of environment variable.
+If the file-based service binding feature is active the Cloud Controller should generate a Run action, which configures the Service Bindings to be stored as tmpfs file(s) in the application container instead of `VCAP_SERVICES` environment variable.

 Additionally, the suggest limit for the size should be implemented.